 You must notify your professional indemnity insurers regarding any potential claim, in writing.
 If you consider this may also lead to a potential complaint, you should contact the Practice Department ([email protected]), in writing, to ensure compliance with Clause 8a) of the Code of Conduct.
 This requires you to notify the Institute of any alleged breaches.
 A notice will be placed on your membership file.

-On receipt of the complaint, we suggest that you read and re-read it, note the date for response and complete the Member Response Form with the relevant evidence.
+On receipt of the complaint, we suggest that you read and re-read it, note the date for response and complete the Members'/affiliates' Response Form with the relevant evidence.
 It is recommended that a sequence of events, outlined as a timeline, is forwarded with the evidence.

 I have already resolved the matter with my client.
 Do you still have to follow the complaint through?

 Yes.
 The complaints procedure still has to be followed.
-CIAT is under an obligation to investigate any complaint brought against a member that is an alleged breach of the Code of Conduct.
+CIAT is under an obligation to investigate any complaint brought against a member or affiliate that is an alleged breach of the Code of Conduct.
 Unless the complainant rescinds the allegation, or evidence is provided which clearly demonstrates there is no alleged breach of the Code, it has to be seen through to its conclusion.

 Although you feel you have done nothing wrong, CIAT is required to consider both sides of the complaint and impartially assess and investigate.
 If the Conduct Committee determines that you have done nothing wrong then there will be no case for you to answer and the file will be closed.